League of Legends 2021 World Championship Odds Tracker

 |1||Stockholm, Sweden||Elmia Exhibition and Convention Centre|

 The League of Legends World Championship is truly an international phenomenon.
-The event has been held in five different countries over the past seven seasons including Sweden, Korea, Germany, China, and the United States.
-2017’s event in China attracted tens of thousands of live fans and 60 million unique viewers from around the globe.
+The event has been held in six different countries over ten seasons including Sweden, Korea, Germany, China, France, and the United States.